 To the troper above; hey dude, if you're the sort of person who brings "Gameplay and Story Segregation" and "Acceptable Break From Reality" to the table, the Headscratcher pages really aren't for you.
 Every single comment here can be countered with those two tropes.
 It's kind of the point of headscratchers.

-Like all 'XP', the 'upgrades' are probably just the game's way of making Batman's tactics and thought processes visible and interactive throughout the game.
-Most of the updates, really, are just extensions or additions to things he's already got or can already do anyway; he probably doesn't have to literally pay anything at all, but it's the game's way of showing the point where he decides that adjusting his batarangs so that the sonic functions are active might be a good idea.
+Like all 'XP', the 'upgrades' are just the game's way of making Batman's tactics and thought processes visible and interactive throughout the game.
+Most of the updates, really, are just extensions or additions to things he's already got or can already do anyway; he doesn't have to literally pay anything at all, but it's the game's way of showing the point where he decides that, say, adjusting his batarangs so that the sonic functions are active might be a good idea.
 'Experience points' are just how much experience he's had in the current situation and how it's influenced his thought processes with regards to the decisions he's making regarding the tools he's using.

 The above is the correct answer.
 Dungeons and Dragons explains "Experience" in much the same way.
 Basically, Batman says to himself "hey, I could really use (insert upgrade here)", and he orders it in.